 Natural Child Birth

 Natural childbirth is giving birth without pain medication.
-Oftentimes, moms wish to avoid invasive medical interventions and maintain autonomy during labor.
-Most of the time, labor and birth are perfectly healthy periods of time.
-If you’re low risk and you and your baby are doing well, it’s perfectly acceptable to eat, drink, and give birth in the position that she desires.
+Often, people wish to avoid invasive medical interventions and maintain autonomy (control) during labor.
+Most of the time, labor and delivery are perfectly healthy periods.
+Eating and drinking during labor are perfectly acceptable if you’re low-risk and your baby is doing well.
+You also should be able to give birth in the position you want.

 How can you best prepare for childbirth?